The deadline for PhD applications is in December for consideration for admission starting in the following autumn.

 Stanford does not accept other tests at this time.

-Applicants who have received a Bachelors or higher degree from a U.S. school are usually exempted.
+Applicants who have received a Bachelors or higher degree from a U.S. school are usually exempted from the TOEFL.
 Check international applicant requirements here.

 Electronic transcripts are welcome.